themennice/bethtchess/README.md

 Some positions may be illegal such as both kings are under check.

 ## Inspiration
 2020 has definitely been the year of chess.
-Between 2020 locking everyone indoors, and Netflix's Queen Gambit raking in 62 millino viewers, everyone is either talking about chess, or watching others play chess.
+Between 2020 locking everyone indoors, and Netflix's Queen Gambit raking in 62 million viewers, everyone is either talking about chess, or watching others play chess.

 ## What it does